+The second category of environmental non-renewable resources cannot be replenished in a human lifetime.
 They are formed over geological time scales ranging from hundreds to millions of years.
-Minerals, including precious stones and metals, and fossil fuels such as coal, oil and natural gas, all fall under this category.
-Since their rate of formation is extremely slow, they cannot be readily replenished once they are depleted.
+Minerals, including precious stones and metals, and fossil fuels such as coal, oil and natural gas all fall under this category.
+Since their non-renewable resources resources that cannot be resources that cannot be replenished in a human lifetime rate of formation is extremely slow, they cannot be readily replenished once they are depleted.